Budweis–Linz–Gmunden Horse-Drawn Railway: The first plans

-The Possible Solution
+The possible solution

 The reasons for the failure of the historic canal project were due not least to it being difficult to exactly calculate the costs of such a project in a mountainous region.
 To correct this shortcoming, the Bohemian Hydrotechnic Society (Bömische Hydrotechnische Gesellschaft) was founded in 1807, and the professor of higher mathematics in Prague, Franz Josef Ritter von Gerstner, was given the task of making more precise level calculations and presenting a solution for the route with cost estimates.
 After many months, Gerstner came to the conclusion that a canal system would be uneconomical, even along the most reasonable route proposed by Josef Walcher.
 He suggested instead to make the Vltava navigable from České Budějovice to Joachimsmühle and from there to make a railway leading to Katzbach (near Linz).

 More than a decade passed before the Viennese Kommerz-Hofkommission (i.e. the Ministry of Economy) took up this transport project again.
 The reason for this was a petition from ten states along the Elbe, which asked the Emperor to build a Vltava-Danube canal, after they had agreed on free navigation on the Elbe.
 Franz Anton Ritter von Gerstner, the son of Franz Josef von Gerstner, was issued with the task of realising this project in 1820.
 Gestner firstly resigned from his professorship at the Vienna Polytechnic Institute.
 After he had familiarised himself with the conditions at the site, he took an educational trip to Great Britain in order to learn more about the latest in canal and railway construction from the then leading industrial nation.
 In his report to the Imperial Court, he dismissed all canal projects, just as his father had.
 Likewise, he suggested constructing a railway.
 In 1824, he requested a concession for the construction and operation of a Holz- und Eisenbahn (Wood and Iron Railway) from České Budějovice to Mauthausen, which would be granted to him for a period of 50 years.
 In order to generate interest in co-financing this innovative project, he published a brochure.
 Moreover, he had a 225m long test track erected in the Viennese Prater park, which attracted great interest from the public and the press.
 It also succeeded in winning the bank houses Geymüller, Sina and Stametz for the project, which led to the founding of the k.k. privilegierten Ersten Eisenbahn-Gesellschaft (lit.
 Imperial-Royal Privileged First Railway Company) as a joint-stock company in 1825.
 The company was able to raise 850,000 guilders, which was just under the estimated construction cost of 900,000 guilders.
 The equivalent of one guilder from that time is around 15 euros.